duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_12_hw_assembly_db18.md

      <img src="db18-step_8.png" style='width: 25em'/>
 </div>

-Note: Mind that there is a particular orientation at which the wheel will fit.
+Note: Mind that there is a particular orientation at which the wheels will fit.
 Don't force them too much!

-### Check the outcome
 [](#fig:howto-mount-wheels-milestone-db18) shows how the assembly should look like after mounting the wheels.

 <div figure-id="fig:howto-mount-wheels-milestone-db18" figure-caption="The wheels mounted on the bottom plate assembly.">